gnois/losty/README.md

 -----
 Cookies are created with response table, using a 2 step process.
 ```
-var ck = r.cookie(Name, true, nil, '/')
+local ck = r.cookie(Name, true, nil, '/')   -- step 1
-var data = ck(nil, true, r.secure, value)
+local data = ck(nil, true, r.secure, value) -- step 2

 ```
-1. r.cookie is called with name, and optional httponly, domain and path.
+1. r.cookie is called with a name, and optional httponly, domain and path.
 These 4 parameters are used to identify cookie for deletion later, if needed.
-2. r.cookie returns a callable table, which can be called to specify age, samesite, secure and cookie value.
+2. r.cookie returns a callable table, which can be optionally called to specify age, samesite, secure and cookie value.
-- The cookie value can be:
+- The cookie value is optional.
+It can be:
   * nil if cookie is to be deleted
   * a simple string, treated as is
   * an encoding function, such as json.encode(), which encodes the callable table as a cookie key value object